 After the Galaxy Note 8 release, Samsung upgraded devices like the Galaxy Tab A 9.7 and Galaxy J5 (2016) with Android 7.1.1 Nougat.
 However, these devices moved up from Android Marshmallow.
 Devices that were already running Android Nougat stayed on Android 7.0.

-Samsung’s first Android 9 Pie updates are probably still weeks away and we expect the company to start with the Galaxy Note 9 and Galaxy S9 with updates for the Galaxy S8, Galaxy Note 8, and others on the way.
+Samsung’s first official Android Pie updates are coming in January and the company will start with the Galaxy Note 9 and Galaxy S9 with updates for the Galaxy S8, Galaxy Note 8, and others on the way.

 If you don’t own a device on Android Nougat or you aren’t planning to buy one of Samsung’s newer devices, you can still get Android 8.1 Oreo on board your device.

 There are already ways to get Android 8.1 on Galaxy phones right now and we should see more unofficial Oreo ROMs emerge throughout the year.

 If you get sick of waiting around for Samsung, and again it could be weeks before some of you officially get Android 8.1, you’ll need to take advantage of unofficial software.